truffle-box/optimism-box/README.md

 (remember to choose a network from these options!).

-You have several Layer 2 networks to choose from, prepackaged in this box (note: Layer 1 networks associated with Optimism are included in the regular `truffle-config.js` file, to aid you with further development.
+You have several Optimistic Layer 2 networks to choose from, prepackaged in this box (note: Layer 1 networks associated with Optimism are included in the regular `truffle-config.js` file, to aid you with further development.
 But here we'll just go through the Layer 2 deployment options available):

 - `optimistic_ethereum`: This network is the default Layer 1/Layer 2 integration provided by Optimism for testing your Optimistic Ethereum code.
 Documentation about this setup can be found [here](https://github.com/ethereum-optimism/optimism).
   * If you wish to use this network, be sure to run `npm run startLocalOptimism` beforehand so that the optimism test ecosystem docker image can be served.
 For our purposes, you should be able to compile, migrate, and test against this network once the docker image is fully running.
 See [documentation and updates](https://github.com/ethereum-optimism/optimism/tree/develop/ops) about this docker container for additional information.